kperveen/breast-cancer-diagnostic-wisonsin-dataset/README.md

 Create an EMR cluster on your AWS account with the following specifications:
 Instance type - m4.large

-Load data.csv, .sh and .hql files to hadoop home directory Run the .sh and .hql files using sh and hive -f hive.hql commands
+Load data.csv, .sh and .hql files to hadoop home directory.

+Run the .sh and .hql files using sh and hive -f hive.hql commands